BowenFu/matchit.cpp/REFERENCE.md

 );
 ```

-As Pattern can be customized for users' classes to override the dynamic cast as the default down casting.
+As Pattern can be customized for users' classes to override the dynamic cast as the default down casting via defining a `get_if` function for their structs / classes.
 Refer to `samples/CustomAsPointer.cpp`.

 ## Customized Pattern

-Users can define their Customized Pattern.
+Users can define their Customized Pattern Primitives or Combinators via specializing `PatternTraits`.